emojicode/emojicode.github.io/src/reference/basics.md

 There are only two numeric types in Emojicode:

 - 🚂 can represent any integer in the interval [-2<sup>63</sup>+1, 2<sup>63</sup>-1].
 - 🚀 can be used to store a real number with the common limitations.
-Read this [Wikipedia article](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) for more information.
+Read this [Wikipedia article](https://en.wikipedia.org/wiki/Double- precision_floating-point_format) for more information.

 ## Booleans

 Emojicode has a type to represent Boolean values: 👌.
-A Boolean values can either be true or false.
+A boolean value can either be true or false.
 A true value is created using 👍 and a false value is created using 👎.

 In the example below two variables are set to a boolean value.